marcelormergulhao/spring-microservices/README.md

 * Eureka, to allow for service discovery
 * Sleuth and Zipkin Client, to enable distributed tracing with to a Zipkin server

+## Testing/Development Tools

+For testing and usage, please refer to the postman collection in the postman folder.